 Complexity of the driveway

-Sometimes homeowners wish to save part of the driveway, such as accents or decorative borders.
-This may increase the cost of the demolition due to the added TLC necessary to avoid breaking these parts of the driveway.
+Sometimes homeowners wish to save part of the driveway, like accents or decorative borders.
+This additional labor and attention to detail may increase the cost of the demolition as well.

-The same is true if you wish to demolish just a section of the driveway.
-Any situation where the demolition project becomes more complex for the demo company, expect to pay more.
+Any situation where the concrete removal project becomes more complex for the demolition company, expect to pay more.

 The standard thickness of a concrete driveway is four inches.
 However, some driveways may be five inches or more, particularly those designed to be driven on by heavy equipment (e.g., tractors, farm equipment, etc.).